AstraZeneca steps up push into cancer immunotherapy

 The company is seen as No. 4 in a race to develop the first drug in a new class that fights cancer by unleashing the body's immune system, behind rivals Roche, Merck & Co and Bristol-Myers Squibb.

 But its MEDI4736 medicine is still viewed as a highly promising agent, both on its own and in combination with other treatments.

-MEDI4736 is part of a closely watched class of drugs known as anti-PD-L1 therapies, which block a tumor's ability to evade the immune system's defenses.
+MEDI4736 is part of a closely watched class of drugs known as anti-PD-L1 therapies, which block a tumour's ability to evade the immune system's defences.